micmejia/bible-dump/NKJV/Numbers/Num 6.md

 Then the Lord spoke to Moses, saying,

 ###### 2
-"Speak to the children of Israel, and say to them: 'When either a man or woman [^a]consecrates an offering to take the vow of a Nazirite, to separate himself to the Lord,
+"Speak to the children of Israel, and say to them: 'When either a man or woman consecrates an offering to take the vow of a Nazirite, to separate himself to the Lord,

 ###### 3
 he shall separate himself from wine and _similar_ drink; he shall drink neither vinegar made from wine nor vinegar made from _similar_ drink; neither shall he drink any grape juice, nor eat fresh grapes or raisins.

 ###### 4
-All the days of his [^b]separation he shall eat nothing that is produced by the grapevine, from seed to skin.
+All the days of his separation he shall eat nothing that is produced by the grapevine, from seed to skin.

 ###### 5
 'All the days of the vow of his separation no razor shall come upon his head; until the days are fulfilled for which he separated himself to the Lord, he shall be holy. _Then_ he shall let the locks of the hair of his head grow.